If you’ve been wondering, “Where can I learn about waterwise flower gardening?”, you’re in the right place.

 4) Native plant lists and tips

-Native plants have occurred naturally in a region.
+Native plants are plants that have occurred naturally in a region.
 They were there before European settlement.
 They’ve adapted to local growing conditions, and they can provide great habitats and food sources for birds, insects, etc.

 Here are the native plant societies for the intermountain west:

 - Colorado Native Plant Society